LucianuSebi/CursiveParser-ServerSide/README.md

 This program takes as input a picture of a written text then starts processing it into a .docx.
 It does this by:
-- grayscaling the image
+- grayscaling the image and contrasting it
-- creates a histeogram to detect rows of text
+- creates a histeogram which is later processed to remove "false rows" to detect rows of text
-- creates another histeogram for every row and word in the text with the goal to sepparate letters
+- creates another histeogram for every row and word in the text with the goal to sepparate characters
-- passes the images of letters trough a neural network to rebuild the text into an electronic format
+- passes the images containing characters trough a neural network to rebuild the text into an electronic format

 ## Photos
 - Original image